ZhentingWang/zhentingwang.github.io/_pages/about.md

 News
 ======
+* [2024-05] 1 paper is accepted to ICML 2024.
+* [2024-04] I am invited as a reviewer of NeurIPS 2024 Dataset and Benchmark Track.
 * [2024-01] 1 paper is accepted to ICLR 2024.
 * [2024-01] I am invited as a reviewer of ECCV 2024.
 * [2023-12] I am invited as a reviewer of ICML 2024.